VisualText/py-package-nlpengine/README.md

 Language Extension appropriately called "VisualText".
 The VisualText extension allows for the visualization of any NLP process.
-Coders can "see" the syntactic parse tree along each step of the process, see rule matches directly in the ext, and print out the knowledge base at any point in the process.
+Coders can "see" the syntactic parse tree along each step of the process, see rule matches directly in the text, and print out the knowledge base at any point in the process.
 Plus, dictionaries and knowledge bases are human readable unlike json files or databases.